ashwinvis/phd-thesis/chapter_00_4_results.md

 ![](./paper_03_toy_model/fig1.eps){width=50% #fig:sebgcm}
 ![](./paper_03_toy_model/fig10.eps){width=43% #fig:sebtoy}

-A comparison of the spectral energy budgets from a GCM simulation\footnotemark{}
-[@AugierLindborg2013] and a toy model simulation [@LindborgMohanan2017].
+A comparison of the spectral energy budgets from a GCM simulation and a toy model simulation [@LindborgMohanan2017].
 The total spectral energy flux $\Pi$ has been decomposed into kinetic ($\Pi_K$) and available potential energy ($\Pi_A$) energy fluxes.
 The conversion from available potential energy to kinetic energy is represented by $C_{cum}$.
-The kinetic energy flux is further decomposed as
-$\Pi_{2D}$, the flux due to geostrophic modes and the difference $\Pi_K -
+The kinetic energy flux is further decomposed as $\Pi_{2D}$, the flux due to geostrophic modes and the difference
-\Pi_{2D}$.
+$\Pi_K - \Pi_{2D}$.
+The plot on the left is from @AugierLindborg2013 "A
+new formulation of the spectral energy budget of the atmosphere, with application to two high-resolution general circulation models" _J.
+Atmos.
+Sci._, **70**, 2293-2308. \textcopyright American Meteorological Society.
+Used
+with permission.
 </div>

-\footnotetext{%
-Augier, P., and Lindborg, E. 2013 "A new formulation of the spectral energy budget of the atmosphere, with application to two high-resolution general circulation models" J. Atmos.
-Sci., 70, 2293-2308. \textcopyright American Meteorological Society.
-Used with permission.
-}

 ![Comparison of the divergence fields ($\mathbf{\nabla.u}$) from a shallow water simulation (left) and a similar toy-model simulation (right). $L_f$ is